LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Introduction

 \section{Introduction}

 Training Deep Neural Networks (DNNs) often requires large data sets to perform well on challenging problems such as image classification~\cite{litjens2017survey}.
 However, the larger the data set, the greater the likelihood for it to be contaminated with noisy labels due to reasons such as low-quality data, human failure, or challenging labelling tasks~\cite{frenay_survey}.
-The main issue is that DNNs can easily fit noisy labels, particularly for large rates of label noise, reducing their accuracy, as shown by Zhang et al.~\cite{zhang2016understanding}.
+The main issue is that DNNs can overfit noisy-label samples, particularly for large rate of label noise, reducing their accuracies, as shown by Zhang et al.~\cite{zhang2016understanding}.
+Hence the field is focusing on the development of training strategies that reduce the likelihood of DNNs to fit such noisy-label samples.

-In the literature, several methods have been proposed to deal with noisy labels~\cite{kim2019nlnl, wang2019symmetric, ren2018learning,wang2019symmetric,nguyen2019self,li2020dividemix}, where the most successful methods explore a 2-stage process formed by an unsupervised learning method to classify training samples as clean or noisy, followed by a semi-supervised learning (SSL) to minimise the empirical vicinal risk (EVR) with a labelled set formed by the samples classified as clean, and an unlabelled set with the samples classified as noisy.
-The unsupervised learning stage is generally based on the small-loss strategy~\cite{yu2019does}, where at every epoch, samples with small loss are classified as clean, and large loss as noisy.
-This strategy can lead to a low classification precision of clean samples, particularly in high noise rate scenarios, where the loss values can be unstable at different training epochs.
+In the literature, several methods have been proposed to deal with noisy labels~\cite{kim2019nlnl, wang2019symmetric, ren2018learning,wang2019symmetric,nguyen2019self,li2020dividemix}, where one of the most successful methods explores a method formed by an unsupervised learning method to classify training samples as clean or noisy, followed by semi-supervised learning (SSL) to minimise the empirical vicinal risk (EVR) with a labelled set formed by the samples classified as clean, and an unlabelled set with the samples classified as noisy.
+The unsupervised learning stage generally is based on the small-loss strategy~\cite{yu2019does}, where at every epoch, samples with small loss are classified as clean, and large loss as noisy.
+This strategy can lead to a low classification precision of clean samples, particularly in high noise rate scenarios, because the loss values can be unstable at different training epochs.
 The SSL stage~\cite{arazo2019unsupervised, nguyen2019self,li2020dividemix} is usually based on MixMatch~\cite{berthelot2019mixmatch} that minimises the empirical vicinal risk (EVR)~\cite{zhang2017mixup}, where a robust estimation of the vicinal distribution is critical for an effective optimisation that generalises well.
-Such robust estimation depends on a large training set to minimise the EVR~\cite{berthelot2019mixmatch,zhang2018generalization}, but problems with high noise rate usually cause the unsupervised learning stage to build a small training set to be used by this optimisation, affecting the generalisation of the SSL stage.
+In turn, such robust estimation depends on a large training set to minimise the EVR~\cite{berthelot2019mixmatch,zhang2018generalization}, but problems with high noise rate usually cause the unsupervised learning stage to build a small training set to be used by this optimisation, affecting the generalisation of the SSL stage.